 5. Ostia antica and if it is summer a trip to the sea (by car or by local train) for an aperitif on the beach, if it's winter Villa Adriana in Tivoli (by local train)

-Have fun! almost 5 years ago
+Have fun! about 5 years ago